d-krupke/cpsat-primer/05_parameters.md

 [official example using callbacks](https://github.com/google/or-tools/blob/stable/ortools/sat/samples/stop_after_n_solutions_sample_sat.py) is available.

+> [!WARNING]
+>
+> Bounds in optimization can be a double-edged sword.
+On one hand, they indicate
+> how close you are to the optimal solution within your chosen model, and they
+> allow you to terminate the optimization process early if the solution is
+> sufficiently close.
+On the other hand, they can be misleading for two key
+> reasons.
+First, the bounds pertain to the optimization model and may give a
+> false sense of quality, as neither the model nor the data are typically
+> perfect.
+Second, in some cases, obtaining good bounds within a reasonable time
+> may be impossible, yet the solution might still be good—you simply may not
+> realize it.
+This can lead to wasted resources as you pursue tighter models or
+> better approaches with little to no real benefit.
+While bounds are extremely
+> useful, it is important to understand their origin and limitations, and not
+> regard them as the final determinant of solution quality.

 Besides querying the objective value of the best solution and the best known bound, you can also access internal metrics such as `self.num_booleans`, `self.num_branches`, and `self.num_conflicts`.
 These metrics will be discussed